One sick boy and the NHS (Monday's election news)

 Video

-The prime minister has been criticised after refusing to look at a photo of a four-year-old being treated on the floor of a Leeds hospital.
+The prime minister has been criticised after refusing to looking at a photo of a four-year-old being treated on the floor of a Leeds hospital.

 The BBC's Iain Watson explains what happened in Monday's election campaigning.